coralproject/ask-docs/docs_dir/user/ask.md

 Ensure you are in the `ask/docker` directory.

+## Set FRONTEND_HOST variable (Linux only)

+If you're not on Linux, you can skip this step and go on to [spinning up the Docker container](#spin-up-the-docker-container).

+If you are on Linux, you will have to manually edit a few variables in the `ask-basic-local.yaml` file.
+This is because the current basic demo setup is geared toward Macs, and the Docker Machine IP for local installations on Mac is different from the IP for Linux machines.

+Basically, anywhere that you see `192.168.99.100` in the `ask-basic-local.yaml` file, you want to change it to `127.0.0.1`.

+Open up your `ask-basic-local.yaml` file and set these variables:

+* `PILLAR_URL` (under "cayapp"): Set to `http://127.0.0.1:8080`.
+* `ELKHORN_URL` (under "cayapp"): Set to `http://127.0.0.1:4444`.
+* `PILLAR_URL` (under "elkhorn"): Set to `http://127.0.0.1:8080`.

 ## Spin up the Docker container

 The very first time that you spin up the Docker container, this will be a multi-step process: